asyncapi/website/pages/blog/2023-summary.md

 What better way to reflect on the past year than with numbers?
 Data is the most significant way to gauge our growth and measure our visible impact as an open-source community.

 ### Slack
-As of 2024, we are currently sitting at an overall total of **4,471** members in the AsyncAPI workspace.
-This is where all our community activities happen, from communication to sharing updates and helping contributors and new adopters for the AsyncAPI spec and tools.
+As of 2024, we are currently at an overall total of **4,471** members in the AsyncAPI workspace.
+The Slack workspace is our primary communication medium, from updates to helping contributors and new adopters onboard with the AsyncAPI spec and tools.

 In 2023, we had 1488 people joining our workspace: